-For the purpose of this Regulation, "international accounting standards" shall mean International Accounting Standards (IAS), International Financial Reporting Standards (IFRS) and related Interpretations (SIC interpretations), subsequent amendments to those standards and related interpretations, future standards and related interpretations issued or adopted by the International Accounting Standards Board (IASB).
+For the purpose of this Regulation, 'international accounting standards' shall mean International Accounting Standards (IAS), International Financial Reporting Standards (IFRS) and related Interpretations (SIC-IFRIC interpretations), subsequent amendments to those standards and related interpretations, future standards and related interpretations issued or adopted by the International Accounting Standards Board (IASB).

-Article 3 - Adoption and use of international accounting standards
+Adoption and use of international accounting standards

-- 1. In accordance with the regulatory procedure set out in Article 6 (2), the Commission shall decide on the applicability within the Community of international accounting standards. - 2.
-The international accounting standards can only be adopted if: - they conform to the principle set out in Article 16(3) of Council Directive 83/349/EEC and in Article 2(3) of Council Directive 78/660/EEC and are conducive to the European public good and, - they meet the criteria of understandability, relevance, reliability and comparability required of the financial information needed for making economic decisions and assessing the stewardship of management. - 3.
-At the latest by 31 December 2002, the Commission shall, in accordance with the procedure laid down in Article 6, decide on the applicability within the Community of the international accounting standards in existence upon entry into force of this Regulation. - 4.
-Adopted international accounting standards shall be published in full, as a Commission regulation, in the Official Journal of the European Communities.
+- 1. In accordance with the procedure laid down in Article 6(2), the Commission shall decide on the applicability within the Community of international accounting standards. - 2.
+The international accounting standards can only be adopted if: - they are not contrary to the principle set out in Article 2(3) of Directive 78/660/EEC and in Article 16(3) of Directive

+- 83/349/EEC and are conducive to the European public good and, - they meet the criteria of understandability, relevance, reliability and comparability required of the financial information needed for making economic decisions and assessing the stewardship of management. - 3.
+At the latest by 31 December 2002, the Commission shall, in accordance with the procedure laid down in Article 6(2), decide on the applicability within the Community of the international accounting standards in existence upon entry into force of this Regulation. - 4.
+Adopted international accounting standards shall be published in full in each of the official languages of the Community, as a Commission Regulation, in the Official Journal of the European Communities.